A Brief History of the Race for Education

 The “Leg Up” program, a partnership with the Kentucky 4H Program got off the ground in 2013 offering a scholarship to one student at each of the over 100 chapters in Kentucky.

 The Race For Education is a public charity, receiving funding from many sources, including federal and foundation grants, private individuals, and corporations.
 The organization is managed by a volunteer board of directors and an executive committee with both professional and academic experience.
-The organization also receives an annual contribution that covers all operational expenses.
-This allows 100% of the contributions received to go directly to student programs and services.

 1 Based on a National Student Clearinghouse Research Center and Pew Research Study, December 15, 2013